MnKGuitarPro/azureIcons/README.md

-# azureIcons
-Some Azure Icons that I need
+# Azure Icons

+The following repository stores some Azure / Microsoft icon images I need to consume as image-format files from a microservice.

+Feel free to use these images if you want.